lazarus4/Beforth/architecture/VM.md

 The single stepper uses these addresses as tokens.
 The program counter (PC), for example, could be VMreg[0].

-Execution tokens, for example used by EXECUTE, are either VM bytecodes or addresses in code space.
+Execution tokens, for example used by `EXECUTE ( xt -- )`, are either VM bytecodes or addresses in code space.
 EXECUTE treates negative numbers as VM bytecodes.
 For example, the EXECUTE instruction does a 1s complement negate (~xt) to get the bytecode to execute.
 An xt of -1 executes bytecode 0.

 Data space is sized as a power of 2 to allow easy translation of small negative numbers to an index range that starts at 0.
 For example: